Most consumer loves to choose from multiple options.

 The good thing is that the WooCommerce platform makes this possible using the WooCommerce variable product feature.

-The great thing about WooCommerce variable product is as easy as it sounds.
-Adding variable product in Flatsome theme is even more comfortable.
+The great thing about WooCommerce variable product is that it is as easy as it sounds.
+Adding variable products in the Flatsome theme is even more comfortable.

-In this article, you’ll get an in-depth understanding of the variable product, type, and how to set it up in Flatsome WooCommerce powered website.
+In this article, you’ll understand the variable product and type and how to set it up in Flatsome WooCommerce-powered website.

-You will also learn how to extend them with a WooCommerce variable product plugin.
+You will also learn to extend them with a WooCommerce variable product plugin.